by Charles H. Kraft with some editing by Howard Culbertson

 Thus, we are looking beyond the validity of specific cultural matrices, toward what we might assume those cultural structures ought to be providing for their peoples: genuine quality of life in interpersonal and personal areas, in material areas, and in spiritual areas.

 Most of the things we seek to provide fall into the category we define as good in terms of our values and aims.
 Whether the receptors also consider them good, and how many other good things they are willing to sacrifice, are serious questions that need to be faced realistically by those who would help people of other cultures.

-We have discussed the problem of ethicality in Christian cross-cultural witness.
-We may now look at certain western-style approaches to the communication of Christian messages, to see what we can learn about how things actually turn out.
+We have looked at the ethics issue in Christian cross-cultural witness.
+We may now look at certain Western-style approaches to the communication of the Christian message to see what we can learn about how things actually turn out.
 To do this, we will attempt to evaluate how such activities rate when measured by the ethical principles listed above.
 That is, do they carry forward God's work 1) in accordance with the Golden Rule of cultural respect, 2) with a primary concern for person factors, 3) with serious attention paid to maintaining ethnic cohesion, 4) involving the receptors in decisions that affect them, 5) being careful to use all power in helpful, loving ways so that 6) God's intent is perceived by the receptors and 7) our activities contribute to what receptors have a right to expect in the area of well-being?

 We will ask these questions concerning some of the typical activities initiated by missionaries.
 This is done, not as a definitive statement of rightness or wrongness of the activities, but to suggest how we may attempt to evaluate the activities we are involved in.

 The tendency of Westerners is to be program- and institution-oriented rather than person-oriented.
 The vast majority of the peoples of the world are, however, person-oriented.
 So is God.
 To the extent that our programs and institutions are impersonal, they are out of sync with both receptors and God.